adam-herrala-bricker/wedding/README.md

 This project uses the jsonwebtoken package to authenticate requests using bearer tokens.

 Three levels of authentication are currently supported.
 1. Entry authentication: When users provide a valid entry key, the server returns an **entry token.** This authenticates GET requests for audio and image files, scenes, and audio and image metadata.
-No audio, image, or scene content is accessible without a vaild entry token.
+No audio, image, or scene content is accessible without a valid entry token.
 2. User authentication: When a user logs in with a valid password, the server returns a **user token**.
 This is not presently used to authenticate any requests, but has been built into the architecture of the site to allow for possible expansion to user-specific views or operations.
 3. Admin authentication: When an admin user logs in with a valid password, the server returns an **admin token** in addition to a user token.
 This admin token authenticates requests to create and delete scenes, upload and delete media, as well as link/unlink images with scenes.
 No changes to site content can be made without a valid admin token.